codepeak/LinkedCheckboxBundle/README.markdown

 [![Build Status](https://travis-ci.org/codepeak/LinkedCheckboxBundle.png?branch=master)](https://travis-ci.org/codepeak/LinkedCheckboxBundle)

 This bundle adds support to more advanced checkbox options in forms.
-It's developed and tested on Symfony 2.1.
+It's developed and tested on Symfony 2.2.*, 2.3.0-RC1 and 2.3.0.

 This will help you create nicer and better checkboxes with links in them, for example "I agree to the terms of service"-type of checkbox.